Paul Evans (football manager)

-Paul Warnock Evans is an English retired footballer who played as a goalkeeper for Burton Albion in the 1980s.
+Paul Evans was an English retired footballer who played as a goalkeeper for Mansfield Town, Boston F.C. and Burton Albion in the 1970s and 1980s.
 His time with Neil Warnock at Burton began a more than 10-year relationship with Warnock in football.
-He would spend time as Assistant Manager at Scarborough, then coach at Notts County and Huddersfield Town.
+He spent time as assistant manager at Scarborough, then coach at Notts County and Huddersfield Town.
 Evans was also known at these clubs as "Warnock's mate" and was seen many times in the dressing room calming Warnock down when he became angry.